The Love Anthem: Development

 In May 2013, Silambarasan was finally successfully able to bring in American hip-hop artist Akon to collaborate for an alternate version of the song, with the move being facilitated by Vameedharan of Tracktical Entertainment.
 Akon flew into Chennai for a two-day stay, where he recorded the song and also shot for the music video directed by Vignesh Shivan at Binny Mills.
 Silambarasan noted that this version would be more about "oneness and the need to spread love" and that the proposed filming with Akon had initially been long-delayed as a result of conflicting schedules.
 The latest version of the song is yet to be released, with Silambarasan hinting in early 2014 that the song may be launched before the end of 2014.
 In an interview in June 2015, he revealed that the venture would be resumed soon, though that he was busy with other commitments.
 In June 2016, in an interaction through Periscope, Silambarasan revealed that he was still waiting for a female singer to collaborate with for the song and that he would only release the song thereafter those portions were recorded.

 Music video

 The music video from December 2011 features the actor-playback singer Silambarasan singing the song and a linguist helping him with lyrics.
 The video was directed by Vignesh Shivan, cinematography by Shakthi with still photographs by Karthik Srinivasan and costumes designed by Vasuki Bhaskar.

 Legacy

 The film Pyaar Prema Kaadhal takes it title from the lyrics of the chorus from the song.
-Produced by Yuvan Shankar Raja and starring Harish Kalyan alongside Raiza Wilson, the film began production during November 2017.
+Produced by Silambarasan's friend Yuvan Shankar Raja and starring Harish Kalyan alongside Raiza Wilson, the film began production during November 2017 and released in August 2018.